LearnLib/alex/src/site/markdown/usage.md

 <div class="video" data-src="videos/symbols-revisions.mp4"></div>

+__Info:__ If you revert a symbol with revision *x* to a previous revision *x-i*, a new symbol with the revision *x+1* is created.
+If you have any actions that execute other symbols, you have to manually adjust those, so that they call the most current symbol (In case this is wanted).

 #### <a name="symbols-import-export"></a> Export & Import

 If you want to save a set of symbols for another project or use already existing ones, the export and import function